Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Posterior Cluster Summaries

 \subsection{k-means Summary and Uncertainty Quantification}

-Here, we present the k-means loss for cluster summaries.
-The k-means procedure partitions the data into a discrete clusters by introducing a set of cluster centers, or centroids, to which observations are assigned \citep{bishop2006pattern}.
-This is achieved by minimizing the squared distance between data points and their respective centroids.
+The standard k-means method partitions data into discrete groups by assigning each observation to the nearest cluster center, or centroid \citep{bishop2006pattern}.
+This assignment is achieved by minimizing the squared, or Euclidean, distance between data points and their respective centroids.
 Cluster memberships and centroids can be efficiently determined using the k-means algorithm \citep{MacQueen1967}.

-We apply the posterior summarization framework from Section \ref{section2}, and Section \ref{section3} to obtain cluster estimates and quantify the uncertainty associated with membership under the k-means loss for the predictive posterior from different models.